MAIS ABSOLUMENT!

 Proclamation de la Commune le 26 mars 1871, anonymous engraving / zoom

-In spite of war with the national government, a siege and the flight of most seasoned administrators, they kept the continent's largest city (one million residents) running.
-They also sketched out a vision for a genuinely democratic society under workers' control.
+In spite of war with the national government, a siege and the flight of seasoned administrators, they kept the continent's largest city running (population a million and a half).
+At the same time they sketched out a vision for a genuinely democratic society under workers' control.

-"They failed because of their great decency" said Marx of these idealists.
-They did not touch the gold the fleeing government left, their nurses tended the wounded on both sides and they used scarce revenues to succor widows whose men had died fighting them.
+"They failed because of their great decency," Marx said of these idealists.
+Their nurses tended the wounded on both sides, they succored widows whose men had died fighting them — and they left the gold the fleeing government left untouched.

 The painting made a generation later is based on illustrations of the time and adversaries' grudging respect.